Nirmal Jit Singh Sekhon: Citation

 The Param Vir Chakra citation reads as follows:

 Honours

 Nirmal Jit Singh Sekhon is remembered for his gallantry and statues of him have also been erected in many cities in Punjab.

 A marine tanker built in 1985 was named Flying Officer Nirmal Jit Singh Sekhon, PVC.

-Legacy and depictions in popular culture
+Statues and a bust

-A statue in tribute of Nirmal Jit Singh Sekhon was erected at the district court of Ludhiana (first erected at Samrala Chowk, Ludhiana) in the courtyard next to the flag pole.
+A statue in tribute of Nirmal Jit Singh Sekhon was erected at the district court of Ludhiana (first erected at Samrala Chowk, Ludhiana) in the courtyard next to the flagpole.
 A decommissioned Folland Gnat fighter is part of the memorial and serves as a gate guardian.

 His statue along with a decommissioned Folland Gnat fighter has been placed in the Indian Air Force Museum, Palam.

+Balidan Stambh, the war memorial in Jammu, Jammu and Kashmir (union territory) in 2009 paid tribute to him by inscribing his name on the pillars alongside the martyrs of the 1971 war.
+His name is displayed near the amar jawan jyoti (Eternal Flame) and as relief mural on the outside background wall with the Param Vir Chakra awardees who attained martyrdom in J&K.

 Air Marshal BR Krishna unveiled Sekhon's bust in 2021 at Govt.
 Senior Sec.
 School, Issewal in Ludhiana, his birthplace.